Jan-Ove Tuv sits down with Sturla Ellingvåg to dive deep into Norse mythology.

-Ellingvåg is the historian behind Viking Stories on YouTube.
+Ellingvåg is the historian behind the Viking Stories-channel on YouTube.

 He is associated with the Max Planck Institute in Germany, and is convinced that history has to be studied in a broader context than current fashion allows.

 We have previously released an interview with Ellingvåg on this channel: